-Pineapple Salsa: This fresh and sweet salsa is perfect for adding a burst of flavor to tacos, meats, or enjoying with chips.
+Pineapple Salsa is fresh and sweet, making it perfect for adding a burst of flavor to tacos, meats, or simply enjoying with chips.

 The Best Pineapple Salsa Recipe

-Years ago, I shared a pineapple chicken recipe that quickly became one of my most popular recipes on Pinterest.
-Still, to this day, with thousands of pins and re-shares, it is a reader favorite!
+Years ago, I shared a pineapple chicken recipe that quickly became one of my most popular on Pinterest, with thousands of pins and re-shares.
+It’s still a reader favorite!

-But if you can manage not to eat it all in one go, you have to try it with some grilled chicken, steak, or shrimp for a delicious combo!
+But if you can save some, try it with grilled chicken, steak, or shrimp for a tasty combo!

 Pineapple Salsa Ingredients

-• Red Pepper: Adds crunch, color, and mild sweetness to the salsa.
+- Red Pepper: Adds crunch, color, and mild sweetness.

-• Red Onion: If raw red onion is too strong for you, soak the diced onions in ice-cold salted water for 10 minutes, then drain.
+- Red Onion: Soften chopped onions in ice-cold salted water for 10 minutes to reduce strong flavor, then drain.

-• Fresh Lime Juice and Zest: Adds tanginess and really brings out all the other flavors.
-Use fresh not bottled lime juice for the best flavor.
+- Fresh Lime Juice and Zest: Use fresh, not bottled juice, for best flavor.

-• Ground Cumin and Sea Salt: Adjust seasonings to taste after mixing.
+- Ground Cumin and Sea Salt: Change seasonings to taste after mixing.

 Variations